A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 #### Success looks like
 - `kubectl get nodes` shows master1/worker1/worker2 Ready.
-- Only core Pods are running in `kube-system` (apiserver, scheduler, controller-manager, etcd, kube-proxy, CoreDNS, Calico).
+- Only core Pods are running in `kube-system` (apiserver, scheduler, controller-manager, etcd, kube-proxy, CoreDNS, Cilium).
-- `nerdctl -n k8s.io pull 192.168.154.133:5000/kubespray/registry.k8s.io/kube-apiserver:v1.33.3` succeeds from any node (HTTP mirror working).
+- `nerdctl -n k8s.io pull 192.168.154.133:5000/kubespray/registry.k8s.io/kube-apiserver:v1.32.5` succeeds from any node (HTTP mirror working).
 - No contacts to the public Internet; all pulls resolve via Nexus.

 ### Risks, trade-offs, and how this guide mitigates them